 Since the beginning of film, there have been some legendary sports films because an underdog story can capture the hearts of millions.
 As long as the sport of boxing has been around, there have been some great films like Rocky, Raging Bull, The Fighter, Requiem For A Heavyweight, and many more.
 For today’s film, we chose to go and see the latest boxing film Bleed For This which tells the tale of Rhode Island boxing legend Vinny Pazienza (played by Miles Teller).
 The movie starts right before his latest fight against Roger Mayweather (Peter Quillin) which was a losing effort.
 Down and out, he trains with a new manager in Kevin Rooney (Aaron Eckhart).
 With Rooney in his corner, he moves up in weight which proves to be a success, but he will soon face the greatest setback ever, a broken neck in a car accident.
 Will he bounce back from it or stay down forever?
 The film also stars Katey Sagal (Futurama) as Louise, Ciarán Hinds (Munich) as Angelo, Ted Levine (The Silence Of The Lambs) as Lou Duva, Amanda Clayton (John Carter) as Doreen, Daniel Sauli (House Of Cards) as Jon, Jordan Gelber (Dark Horse) as Dan Duva, Christine Evangelista (The Walking Dead) as Shelly (I believe), and the film was written and directed by Ben Younger (Boiler Room).

 Before I get into the review of the film, I am a sucker for details and there was one minor one that the film goofed on.
 He fought Roberto Duran in 1994 and suffered the broken neck before that.
 According to the film, Duran was his comeback fight from the injury, but in fact he fought Jacques LeBlanc a month before.
-The point of that detail is that he mentions that he is heading to Twin River Casino before the accident, but the problem is that Lincoln Park was called Twin River until March 2007 (a full 13 years later).
+The point of that detail is that he mentions that he is heading to Twin River Casino before the accident, but the problem is that Lincoln Park wasn’t called Twin River until March 2007 (a full 13 years later).
 Other than that, I absolutely loved the film and thought Miles Teller did a terrific job portraying the flashy Pazienza.
 We see all the hell that Paz went through just to make a comeback when everyone told him that he couldn’t.
 One of the scenes that I just had a hard time sitting through is the scene when the doctor is removing the screws and Paz tells him that he doesn’t want to take anything for the process.
 The boxing action in the film is great like any amazing boxing film, but the transformations is where it’s at.
 Aaron Eckhart just has to shave a little bit of his head, but Ted Levine goes through a major transformation to play Lou Duva.
 I almost didn’t recognize him, but well into the film I noticed that it was him.
 The sites were so amazing to see when they are in Rhode Island and they even do an amazing job of making the Providence Civic Center look like how it used to.
 I even loved the vintage footage throughout the film and I loved how some news segments, it showed the real Vinny Paz.
 I was a huge fan of the film and if you’re a boxing fan then do yourself a favor and check this one out.
 I am giving the film an A- for a final grade.

 The world of Harry Potter is definitely one that is interesting and that’s only having seen just two films.
 When I had heard that they were making a film about a book that Harry contained called Fantastic Beasts And Where To Find Them, I had to see and it’s today’s film.
 In 1926, wizard Newt Scamander (Eddie Redmayne) decided that he wanted to travel to New York to let go of a friend that belonged there.
 Things get complicated when he bumps into a no-maj (a muggle) named Jacob Kowalski (Dan Fogler) which in turn sees some of the beasts in Newt’s suitcase get set free into New York.
 Now it’s up to them and two other wizards to try and find these magical creatures before the council finds out, but they stumble upon something more sinister along the way.
 The film also stars Katherine Waterston (Inherent Vice) as Tina, Alison Sudol (Between Us) as Queenie, Ezra Miller (Suicide Squad) as Creedence, Samantha Morton (John Carter) as Mary Lou, Colin Farrell (Daredevil) as Graves, Jon Voight (Midnight Cowboy) as Shaw Sr., Ron Pearlman (Hellboy) as Gnarlack, Josh Cowdery (Godzilla) as Senator Shaw, Faith Wood-Blagrove as Modesty Barebone, Jenn Murray (Brooklyn) as Chastity Barebone, and the film was directed by David Yates (Harry Potter and the Half-Blood Prince).